karrick/gosync/README.md

 library.
-This might suggest that the intention is to have application developers use channels for their concurrency needs, and eschew low-level and mid-level concurrency primitives, leaving those to the realm of the language implementors rather than the application developers.
+This might suggest that the intention is to have application developers use channels for their concurrency needs, and eschew low-level and mid-level concurrency primitives, leaving those to the realm of the language implementers rather than the application developers.
 Under the covers, Go provides a very easy to use concurrency primitive called channels, that itself will be written with the required low-level and mid-level concurrency primitives.